Icon library

 • Icons do not contain text, icons usually accompany text.

-• An icon on its own should not and will not be able to express complex contents.
-If you wish to do so consider using an illustration and explicative text.
+• An icon is not an illustration, it will never be able to express complex contents.
+If you wish to do so consider developing an illustration and use explicative text.

 Design principles